ajsmith607/memills/content/family-of-edward-hallock-mills/mills-hannah-1824.md

 Currently unknown:

   - [Myron N. Tompkins](https://www.findagrave.com/memorial/188088574/myron-n-tompkins) (1859 to 21 Mar 1911) former Dean of the Tompkins county bar.
-I do not currently know the relationship between Myron and the other Tompkins', if any, but he is the person Hannah named as her executor.
+I do not currently know the relationship between Myron and the other Tompkins', assuming there is one, but he also lived in Newfield and was the person Hannah named as her executor.
+Interestingly, Myron was a contemporary of fellow lawyer, Horace N. Humiston Jr., the son of Reverend Horace N. Humiston, who [briefly owned Mills' Home]({{% relref "other-past-owners.md#reverend-horace-n-humiston-sr" %}}).

   - Edgar Thatcher.
 I initially thought this was a mistaken reference to Edward Thatcher, and that is still a possibility, but I have seen this name referenced in a few places, so perhaps not.
 I have been unable to identify this person.